Typetura/Typetura/README.md

 # Typetura.css

+Typetura is a CSS library that allows you to create dynamic responsive type systems with ease.
+Far more powerful and dynamic than `calc()` and `clamp()`, you can interpolate things like color and weight, scale text with an easing curve, and have more control over where design changes happen.
+The intuitive syntax allows you to specify specific points where a design change starts and ends as well as giving you the flexability to use the CSS values you prefer in your designs.

-Typetura is a CSS library that allows you to create dynamic responsive type systems with ease. v4 has numerous changes, including removal of all JavaScript, a new license (MIT), and a few changes to the API.
+v4 has numerous changes, including removal of all JavaScript, a new license (MIT), and a few changes to the API.

 ## What is Typetura?

 Is it software?
 Is it a company?
 Yes.

-Scott Kellum was working on ways to make variable fonts responsive to the viewport.
-Frustrated with the limitations of clamp(), he developed the technology and decided to quit his day job and start a company around the ideas that it enabled.
+We started this project when running into limitations with `clamp()` in an effort to make designing editorial websites easier.
+This core of an approach to typography led to the creation of the company [Typetura](https://typetura.com) where we develop typographic tools and create beautiful websites for people.

 ## Installation